stefanfoulis/djangoprojectrecipe/README.txt

 Description
 ===========
+** this is the custom version for divio

 This buildout recipe can be used to create a setup for Django.
 It will automatically download Django and install it in the buildout's